whoan/fixparser/readme.md

 - It supports repeating groups
 - You don't need a FIX dictionary.
 It is easy to create a tool to combine the output (json) with a dictionary
 - You don't need to specify the separator of the input string as long as they are consistent. eg: 0x01, |, etc...
-- You don't need to "trim" the input string as the lib detects the beginning and end of the message
+- You don't need to trim the input string as the lib detects the beginning and end of the message
 - You don't need a delimiter (eg: SOH) in the last field
 - It makes minimal validations on the message to allow parsing FIX messages with wrong values